Eamonbaloun/PC-Beginners-Guide/README.md

 Aim for at least 8 cores, but 12 is even better if your budget allows it.
 More cores help with multitasking, heavier workloads, and long-term performance.
 They also reduce the chance of your CPU holding back your GPU later on.
 [More cores](https://youtu.be/cHV_XPOm0oY) usually mean better longevity overall.

 If your main focus is gaming, AMD’s X3D chips are excellent.
-In that case, 8 cores like the Ryzen 7 9800X3D is perfectly fine.
+In that case, 8 cores + X3D is what I would say is the sweet spot for gaming right now at the moment the Ryzen 7 9850X3D would be my recomnedation.
 For non-X3D CPUs, I would lean toward more cores, since those chips benefit more from the extra threads.
 That is especially true for **Intel or non-X3D chips**.

 ## GPU